lordn-n/hellocomic2pdf/README.md

 ## TODO (Not in order...)
 - Add search.
 - Be more smart about the given URL (Be able to give any URL related to the comic and find the list of links).
 - Add progressbar.
+(Now it show a progress.
+But I want to implement [progressbar2](http://pythonhosted.org/progressbar2/))
 - Create a progress-cache file to avoid loading the pages again when re-run.
-- Catch SIGINT to prevent un-complete images.
 - Clean this crap.
 - Speed the whole thing!